Does QuickBooks do AIA billing (G702/G703)?

 What QuickBooks can do vs. what your GC is asking for

 The mismatch isn’t because QBO is “bad.”
 It’s because AIA-style billing is a specific format and review process.
-The GC/Owner typically expects a package that ties back to a Schedule of Values, prior periods, retainage rules, and change orders — presented in a familiar layout so it’s fast to approve.
+The GC or owner typically expects a package that ties back to a Schedule of Values, prior periods, retainage rules, and change orders — presented in a familiar layout so it’s fast to approve.

 QuickBooks vs AIA-style pay apps (quick comparison)